-The winding wooden staircase (complete with makeshift wine cellar tucked underneath) leads up to the The Tramshed’s newer space, the Gallery, where you can indulge in an ever-changing menu of small plates, savoury and sweet.
-As the name suggests, artworks are scattered across the walls, and the long benches that fill the rest of the room make a space that’s a cross between a Bavarian beer hall and a Brooklyn loft hangout.
+The winding wooden staircase (complete with makeshift wine cellar tucked underneath) leads upstairs.
+Here, regularly changing artworks are scattered across the walls, and the long benches that fill the rest of the room make a space that’s a cross between a Bavarian beer hall and a Brooklyn loft hangout.

 - Words by